State of the Planet

 Grad student Clara Chang (left) and paleoclimatologist Dorothy Peteet core centuries-old sediments from a saltwater marsh near JFK Airport in Queens, N.Y.

-Most predictions of oyster reefs’ vulnerability to changing environmental conditions are based on lab studies, not natural observations.
-Braddock Linsley and Luca Telesca have planted and are closely monitoring eastern oysters, Crassostrea virginica, next to a pier along the Hudson River in Piermont, N.Y.
-The oysters are contained in custom-built instrumented chambers, allowing the researchers to track oysters’ minute-by-minute responses to changes in oxygen and chemical conditions in terms of shell building, feeding and water filtration.
-The species is the focus of intensive restoration efforts in numerous estuaries, including New York Harbor, so predicting how well they do is important, especially as the climate changes.
+Braddock Linsley is closely monitoring the physiology and growth of eastern oysters, Crassostrea virginica, next to a pier along the Hudson River in Piermont, N.Y.
+The oysters are contained in custom-built instrumented chambers, allowing the researchers to track their minute-by-minute responses to changes in oxygen and chemical conditions in terms of shell building, feeding and water filtration.
+The species is the focus of intensive restoration efforts in numerous estuaries, including New York Harbor, so understanding their doings is important, especially as the climate changes.

 Boulder left behind by a melting glacier in Harriman State Park, NY